niolabs/docs/docs/components/README.md

 # Core Components

-Part of the n.io binary consists of core components.
-These are pieces of functionality that run along side the n.io core process.
-Unlike modules which run in every n.io service, a core component will only be run once and will run in the core/main process.
+Part of the {{ book.product }} binary consists of core components.
+These are pieces of functionality that run along side the {{ book.product }} core process.
+Unlike modules which run in every {{ book.product }} service, a core component will only be run once and will run in the core/main process.

+some examples of core components??

 ## Disabling Core Components